Andy Thompson (Canadian politician): Senator

-Thompson was named to the Senate of Canada on April 6, 1967.
+Thompson was named to the Senate of Canada on 6 April 1967.
 His time in the Senate was relatively uneventful.
 He kept a low profile but in 1997 was exposed as having the worst attendance of any currently sitting Senator.
 Thompson claimed he was unable to attend Senate sessions due to illness, but continued to draw his salary by showing up for a few days at the beginning of each session.
 At the time Senate rules stated that as long as a Senator did not miss two complete consecutive sittings and proper medical certificates were provided for absences, they would be in good standing.

 With growing media attention on Thompson's absences from the red chamber, the Reform Party made Thompson's absence a cause celebre, repeatedly pointing to the fact that he was living in Mexico.
 Reform Members of Parliament hired a Mariachi band and served burritos in the lobby of the Senate to draw attention to the issue.
 Thompson was held up as an example of why the Senate needed to be reformed.

-The resulting furore led to Thompson being expelled from the Liberal caucus on November 19, 1997.
-On December 12, 1997, Senator Colin Kenny moved that he be commanded to appear before Senate to explain his absence.
-On December 16 they voted in favour of the Kenny motion.
-A subcommittee reported on February 19 recommending that Thompson be found in contempt and that he be suspended for the remainder of the session.
+The resulting furore led to Thompson being expelled from the Liberal caucus on 19 November 1997.
+On 12 December 1997, Senator Colin Kenny moved that he be commanded to appear before the Senate to explain his absence.
+On 16 December they voted in favour of the Kenny motion.
+A subcommittee reported on 19 February recommending that Thompson be found in contempt and that he be suspended for the remainder of the session.
 The Senate voted to strip him of his privileges and other benefits.
 Later they found Thompson in contempt of the upper chamber for not complying with orders to return to Ottawa to explain his attendance record, resulting in the suspension of his salary and tax-free expense allowance.
 In December 1997, Thompson lost his Senate office and other privileges.
 Some Senators disagreed with the suspension, arguing that it was too lenient and that he should have been expelled from the chamber instead.
-He resigned on March 23, 1998, 20 months ahead of his scheduled retirement but was still able to collect a pension.
+He resigned on 23 March 1998, 20 months ahead of his scheduled retirement but was still able to collect a pension.

 The media's exposure of Thompson's attendance and his colleagues' tolerance of it led the Senate to toughen the rules governing its members and sick leave while also increasing the financial penalties for missing too many sittings during a session.
-Thompson died on February 3, 2016, at the age of 91 after years of declining health.
+Thompson died on 3 February 2016, at the age of 91 after years of declining health.